amegeddon/Paws-and-Pints/TESTING.md

 The HTML on all pages of the site was validated using the W3C validator, and the CSS was also validated through the same tool.
 The HTML was checked by inputting the URL of the deployed site to avoid errors related to Jinja templating, while the CSS was validated via direct input.

+All errors flagged on this page relate to the user uploaded images, these do not have an alt tag and therefore are being raised as errors.
+Having looked into this issue on the slackforum it seems that users of screen readers advise to not use an alt over using a default alt that simply says "user uploaded image".
+Whilst this might be acceptable given that the image is decorative and supplements the pub information and reviews, it would have been more appropiate to have added an alt description to the upload photo form and encouraged users to be as descriptive as possible.
+This is a real limitation in terms of accessibility of this app and something to be implemented in the future.

 <details><summary>Index HTML</summary>
 <img src="static/images/html-index.png">
 </details>